Below you will find information on :-

 15. Local Markets

-There is a local market held in Benamaurel on Sunday morning which is 10 minute drive away.
+There is a good market at our local village of Benamaurel on Sunday morning which is 10 minute drive away.
 We also have local markets at Castillejar and Cortes de Baza both being about 10/15 minutes by car.
 Most towns have markets that sell the local produce and good value goods.
 Choose any of them and you will find yourself in the midst of the local people buying great quality and tasty foods.
 You will taste the difference, there is nothing like local produce.

 16. Puente Arriba – General Information